jovannimosca/social-media-wellness/README.md

 # social-media-wellness
-A social media and data mining project looking to identify and analyze wellness trends.
+A social media and data mining project looking to identify wellness trends and analyze the public sentiment surrounding topics, as well as verify whether they are cyclical.